 There are also pastas, smoothie bowls, and vegan drinks offered here.

-If you have extra room, the cheesecake with blueberry sauce is a winner.
+If you have extra room, the cheesecake with blueberry sauce or the passion fruit cheesecake is a winner.
 We love eating desserts and this one gives a thumbs up.
 The cashew, coconut, and macadamia nut crust give the cheesecake a nice crunch.

 Address: 50 Nguyễn Cừ, Thảo Điền, District 2